Meishin-taisha Ichinomiya (Shinano Province)

 What deities are enshrined at Suwa Taisha?

-The enshrined deities are: Takeminakata no Kami, yasakatome no kami.
+The enshrined deities are: Takeminakata no Kami, Yasakatome no Kami.

 What blessings can you pray for at Suwa Taisha?